 One of our speakers emphasised the need to be aware of where the lead is coming from.
 For example, the priority for a trustee of a staff-led, as opposed to trustee-led, organisation might be to use their various networks and act as an ambassador.
 To be able to promote the work accurately and well, it is the responsibility of staff to provide trustees with good information.
 The role of a trustee can take on multiple slants, and this will inform how the board—and the individuals on it—should conduct itself, but the relationship between trustee and staff team remains central.

 Diversity was also a key issue, in terms of ethnicity, gender and age, but also skill sets.
 Trustees can play a valuable role in plugging skill gaps, but they don’t have to fill them all.
 It’s possible to expand the advisory set without adding to the board, for example, through smaller advisory groups, sub-committees or local boards.
 Of course, given the new commissioning landscape, questions around collaboration—seeking strength in numbers—and managing and planning for risk also cropped up.
-We’ve covered both issues in more detail at previous events, which you can catch up on here.
+We’ve covered both issues in more detail at previous events.

 Every charity is unique—for smaller charities, individuality is often at the heart of their existence.
 The number of very specialist charities in the room might have produced an unwieldy set of conversations, but I was surprised by just how many commonalities there seemed to be.
 As one of our speakers reminded us: there is a tremendous resource amongst ourselves— you might find a solution just by talking.